j5ik2o/scala-seed.g8/README.md

-# A Giter8 template for sbt with scalafmt.
+# A Giter8 template for Scala seed project.

-Create a new project to support scalafmt(Enable formatting on compile) and Scala seed using giter8:
+Create a new project to support followings using giter8:

+- Scala seed files.
+- Compile with Formatting by Scalafmt

 ## preparing